 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Folsom is worth considering.

-Folsom is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Folsom does not have a public transit system used by locals to get to and from work.

 The per capita income in Folsom in 2022 was $29,357, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,428 for a family of four.
 However, Folsom contains both very wealthy and poor people as well.